tri-cods/html-css/lessons.md

 ## Evaluation

-Which of these two HTML commands is also known as the "root element"?
+Which one of these two HTML commands is also known as the "root element"?
 - `<!DOCTYPE html>`
 - `<html lang="en">`*